reivaxy/handMonitorDataViz/README.md

 # handMonitorDataViz
 Visualisation tool for data recorded by [e-nableHandWearMonitor](https://github.com/reivaxy/e-nableHandWearMonitor)

-A web page on which a file downloaded from the e-nableHandWearMonitor device can be dropped to display a graphical representation of the data.
+A web page on which a file downloaded from the e-nableHandWearMonitor device can be dropped to display a graphical representation of the data, with zoom and scroll capabilities.

 It will soon also compute statistics like average number of minutes a device is worn each day, ... etc